New America's Cup yachts can fly like the wind, says sailor

 Team New Zealand will defend the America's Cup next March off the coast of Auckland, with teams from Italy, Britain and the United States battling in a challenger series through January and February for the right to face them.

-The regatta will be sailed in new AC75 foiling monohulls that are capable of speeds of more than 50 knots (92 kph) as they glide above the surface of the water.
+The regatta will be sailed in new AC75 foiling monohulls that are capable of speeds of more than 50 knots (92kmh) as they glide above the surface of the water.

 "I have seen them come past me and it's pretty impressive," former Team New Zealand member Mark Orams told Reuters of watching the yachts as they were put through their paces at Auckland's Waitemata Harbour.